Saturday, January 14, 2012

 The Romantics with their biggest career hit...

 1984: Paul McCartney & Michael Jackson combined for "Say Say Say", #1 for a fifth week.
-Yes was one step away with "Owner of a Lonely Heart", Hall & Oates backed down with "Say It Isn't So" and Duran Duran slithered down with "Union of the Snake".
-The rest of the Top 10: "Twist of Fate" from Olivia Newton-John, the Romantics held steady with "Talking In Your Sleep", Matthew Wilder and "Break My Stride", Elton John was at #8 with "I Guess That's Why They Call It the Blues", Culture Club had another Top 10 --"Karma Chameleon" and Lionel Richie scored his seventh consecutive solo Top 10 with "Running With the Night".
+Yes was one step away with "Owner Of A Lonely Heart", Hall & Oates backed down with "Say It Isn't So" and Duran Duran slithered down with "Union Of The Snake".
+The rest of the Top 10: "Twist Of Fate" from Olivia Newton-John, the Romantics held steady with "Talking In Your Sleep", Matthew Wilder and "Break My Stride", Elton John was at #8 with "I Guess That's Why They Call It The Blues", Culture Club had another Top 10 --"Karma Chameleon" and Lionel Richie scored his seventh consecutive solo Top 10 with "Running With The Night".

 Ronstadt changed her image yet again...

-1984: Thriller by Michael Jackson continued at #1 for the 24th week.
+1984: Thriller by Michael Jackson continued at #1 on the Album chart for the 24th week.
 Other than albums on their way down, however, the competition wasn't great.
 Can't Slow Down from Lionel Richie was the closest, with What's New from Linda Ronstadt and Synchronicity by the Police trailing.
 The rest of the Top 10: Metal Health by Quiet Riot, 90125 by Yes, Culture Club was at 7 with Colour By Numbers, Billy Joel's An Innocent Man remained in the #8 spot, the "Yentl" Soundtrack and Hall & Oates with their compilation album Rock 'N Soul, Part 1.

 1985: REO Speedwagon released the single "Can't Fight This Feeling".